-These additional information added with the custom fields are called as post meta.
-This meta data is stored in wp_postmeta table.
+This additional information added with the custom fields are called as post meta.
+This metadata is stored in the wp_postmeta table.
 In wp_postmeta table, each record represents the name and value of a custom field.

 In this tutorial, we are going to see how to enable the custom field option in WordPress admin and how to get the custom field value and display them in a template file.

 In WordPress admin, we can enable Custom Fields checkbox under screen options menu.
-Figure shows the screen option menu.
+The figure shows the screen options menu.

 <?php the_meta(); //echo HTML code //<ul class='post-meta'> //<li><span class='post-meta-key'>Website Reference:</span> http://phppot.com</li> //</ul> ?>